46 Movies Like Manchester by the Sea (2016)

 Staff & contributors

 Chasing the feel of watching Manchester by the Sea ?
-Here are the movies we recommend you watch after Manchester by the Sea (2016).
+Here are the movies we recommend you watch right after.

 Winning him Best Director at the Academy Awards, Kenneth Lonergan's drama Manchester By the Sea is a delicate and profound study of loss and grief—and a true triumph.
 Its focus on characters, well-paced unfolding as well as world-class acting are only equal to the very best of European dramas.
 This type of quiet exploration of the possibility that grief cannot be overcome has rarely been successful in American cinema, if ever.
 The last best attempt was probably You Can Count on Me.
 Originally a playwright, this is Lonergan's third film and Manchester by the Sea is where he unveils his full potential.
 It follows a depressed handyman, Lee Chandler (Casey Affleck), who leads a quiet but angry life.
 After his brother dies, he returns to his hometown only to discover that he is the only left to take care of his teenage nephew.
 There, he is confronted with his past and the blue-collar community from which he was raised.
 Co-produced by Matt Damon, it grossed around $80 million on a budget of $8.5 million.
 One of the most noted films of 2016.